Skip to content

 }

-In this fixed version, the contract uses block.number instead of now.
+In this fixed version, the contract uses block.number instead of block.timestamp.
 This makes the contract less susceptible to timestamp manipulation, as block numbers are more reliable and consistent.

 Insecure Lottery Using block.timestamp